thombashi/DataProperty/README.rst

 Summary
 =======
-A python library for extract property from data.
+A Python library for extract property from data.

 Installation